 - Support to offset registration or other enrollment fees for low income families

-Please contact Patty Barker, Arkansas No Kid Hungry campaign director at email@example.com or call 501.399.9999 if your organization might have special circumstances that would prevent you from meeting the deadline.
+The grant period runs through November 10, 2015.
+Please contact Patty Barker, Arkansas No Kid Hungry campaign director at email@example.com or call 501.399.9999 if your organization has special circumstances that will prevent you from meeting the deadline.

 Grants can be requested in any amount up to $1,000, with the average grant being $500.
 All applicants must submit a complete application; incomplete applications will not be considered.
 Grant applications will be evaluated based on: